Ladybrand Commando: During the Anglo Boer War

-Elements of this commando were engaged at the battle of Magersfontein in 11 December 1899.
+Elements of this commando were engaged at the battle of Magersfontein on 11 December 1899.

 Surrender

 On the morning of 30 July 1900, General Hunter received the surrender of Commandants Prinsloo and Crowther and of the Ficksburg and Ladybrand commandos.
 The surrender took place on what would become known as 'Surrender Hill in the Brandwater Basin.

 With the UDF

 By 1902 all Commando remnants were under British military control and disarmed.

 By 1912, however previous Commando members could join shooting associations.

 By 1940, such commandos were under control of the National Reserve of Volunteers.

 These commandos were formally reactivated by 1948.

 With the SADF

 During this era, the commando was mainly used for air force protection, cordon and search operations, as well as stock theft control assistance to the rural police.

 The Commando was also involved in border protection with Lesotho.

 The unit resorted under the command of the SADF's Group 36.